When two siblings end up rivals.

 The Harbaugh brothers, both NFL coaches, are another American football example.
 They have coached against each other twice, on Thanksgiving Day in 2011 and in the Super Bowl in February 2013 (nicknamed the "Harbaugh Bowl" for obvious reasons).
 John's Baltimore Ravens defeated Jim's San Francisco 49ers both times.

 Seriously averted by Venus & Serena Williams who subjected the world to several lackluster tennis finals since they couldn't seem to go all-out against each other.

 Liam and Noel Gallagher, formerly of Oasis.
 There's a bootleg single titled "Wibbling Rivalry" which is just 15 minutes of the brothers hurling abuse at each other during an interview.

-Cruelty is common in animal kingdom, but sharks still stand out as radical (no surprise, really), when it comes to their reproduction process.
-They are live-bearing and usually have up to fifteen embryos but only one or two of them actually emerge.
+Cruelty is common in the animal kingdom, but sharks still stand out as radical (no surprise, really) when it comes to their reproduction process.
+They are live-bearing and usually have up to fifteen embryos, but only one or two of them actually emerge.
 Where do the rest of them go?
 Take a guess.